Home » Care for Tarantula Enclosure, Diet and Handling

 Tarantula Diet and Feeding Schedule

 Tarantulas are carnivorous creatures that primarily love to feed on live prey.
 But to slings, you should offer pre-killed feed only.
-A variety of suitable prey items such as crickets, roaches, mealworms, and frozen mice can be given in moderate amounts to avoid overfeeding your tarantula.
+A variety of suitable prey items, such as crickets, roaches, mealworms, and frozen mice, can be given in moderate amounts to avoid overfeeding your tarantula.

 tarantula diet